-The kids stepped back in surprise as a gigantic creature materialized on the platform: a two-headed golden turtle with a thick, tall tree encircled with glowing pearls growing from the top of its deep brown shell.
+The kids stepped back in surprise as a gigantic creature materialized on the platform: a two-headed golden turtle with a thick, tall tree encircled with glowing pearls growing from its deep brown shell.
 Its entire body emanated a gentle green glow.
-Izzy shut his gaping mouth and coughed.
+Izzy had to shut his gaping mouth.
 "I'm going to guess that you're Xuanwumon?" he asked.

 "Goodness!"
 Hawkmon spluttered, then politely bowed low to the Digimon god.
 "How do you do, sir… erm… sirs… um… your worship?
 Worships?!" he tried.

 Both heads chuckled.
 "Take it easy, Doormat McKowtow," the left head said without moving its mouth, as if it spoke directly into their minds.
 "Ye've earned the right to see us; we don't need much more praise than that."

 "Aye," the right head said, "that's praise enough."

 "Oh… well, if you say so," Hawkmon said, and got back up.

 "Now… Children o' Knowledge and Purity," the left head said, turning to Izzy and Mimi, "ye've done well to pass yer trials.
 Ye've proven yer still worthy of yer Crests."

 "Aye," the right head said, "so we'll restore 'em for ye."